adenchua/forge/README.md

 ### # Numeric String

 Generates a numeric string of certain length.
 When no options are provided, it generates numeric string of length 1.
 A `min` and `max` option may be provided to set the minimum and maximum length respectively.
-An `allowLeadingZeroes` boolean option is provided to allow left-padded zeroes in the string.
+An `allowLeadingZeros` boolean option is provided to allow left-padded zeroes in the string.

 ```json
 {